brandon-rhodes/pyephem/README.md

   It’s documented
   [in this README file](https://github.com/XEphem/XEphem/blob/docker/container/README.md).

+* The repository also includes a `.tito` directory and `xephem.spec` file for building an XEphem RPM package.

 * Otherwise,
   if you want to tackle XEphem development on another platform, start with the